256-bit encryption

 Perhaps the most amazing story was

 from the mining magnate Benjamin Guggenheim, 46.
-The night of the
+Guggenheim and his

 secretary assisted women and children with getting